fbencosme/prj-base-course-1/README.md

 ###### List of project: [Download :D](https://github.com/fbencosme/prj-course-basic/blob/master/app/release/app-release.apk)
-This list of projects are intented to solved using reactive programming :D.
+This list of projects are intented to be solved using reactive programming :D.

 ### 1 - (M) RPN calculator (Reverse Polish Notation):